 If you’re a smoker, you’re already aware of the harmful and dangerous effects that smoking can have on your health, as most smokers are.
 Nearly 35 million people attempt to quit each year, but less than 7% are successful for longer than a year without help.
-Some have a hard time battling the addiction, others turn to smoking in times of stress, and some are worried they’ll gain weight if they quit.
+Why?
+Some people just have a hard time battling the addiction.
+But others turn to smoking in times of stress, while some are worried they’ll gain weight if they quit.

 As is the usual case, it seems that nature has provided a natural remedy.
 If you’re trying to kick your addiction for good, you might want to try stevia.

 Stevia is a plant that is native to Paraguay, most commonly used as a natural sweetener.
 Studies conducted by German researchers have confirmed that the herb helps to cure smoking addiction by regulating blood sugar.
-Researchers have found an association between a daily dose of stevia (whether whole leaf or extract) and a reduction in high blood sugar.
+Researchers have found an association between a daily dose of stevia and a reduction in high blood sugar.
+Both whole leaf and extract forms show benefits.
 The herb stimulates insulin secretion by acting directly upon pancreatic cells.
 By balancing the body’s blood sugar levels, stevia can significantly decrease the desire for sweets (as a replacement for smoking), and keep weight gain at a minimum.
-Stevia is also considered safe for hypoglycemics and diabetics.
+Stevia is also safe for hypoglycemics and diabetics.

 Many ex-smokers have been able to break their addiction by using stevia when they feel a craving coming on.
 The easiest way to use it is to place the liquid form in a dropper bottle.
 When a craving hits you, place a few drops on your tongue and let the craving pass.
 If you want to stick to the most natural way possible, use a stevia leaf instead.

-Stevia has also been shown to help prevent cavities, settle an upset stomach and possibly even enhance your memory.
-The leaves contain multiple nutrients including beta-carotene, riboflavin, calcium, magnesium and zinc.
-If you’d prefer to whip up a tea using stevia, simply place a tea bag full of the leaves into a cup and add hot water.
+Stevia may also help prevent cavities, settle an upset stomach, and possibly even enhance your memory.
+The leaves contain multiple nutrients including beta-carotene, riboflavin, calcium, magnesium, and zinc.
+If you’d rather whip up a tea using stevia, simply place a tea bag of the leaves into a cup, and add hot water.

 Be sure to eat a healthy diet and stock up on vitamins when you quit smoking, mainly Vitamin C, Vitamin B, calcium and magnesium.
 Vitamin C can help flush out the nicotine and other toxins that are in your body.
-Vitamin B can help you get a good night’s rest and calm your nerves, and calcium and magnesium work together to reduce stress.
+Vitamin B can help you get a good night’s rest and calm your nerves.
+Calcium and magnesium work together to reduce stress.